lucapette/lucapette.github.com/_posts/2017-03-03-webpack-in-development-and-semantic-ui-setup.markdown

 ---

 This article is part of the series [my journey with React and its ecosystem](/react.html).
-If you have not familiar with it, I suggest you check that out first!
+If you are not familiar with it, I suggest you check that out first!

 ## How do I setup webpack for development?